 - Some majors require software that will not run on iOS or Android devices.

 - Netbook computers are likely insufficient for students’ use throughout the duration of their college experience and may not be able to run specific software needed for certain courses.

 If a student already owns a desktop computer that meets their college or department’s specifications, it may be an acceptable alternative, as long as the student does not have any courses that require them to bring a laptop to class.
 Borrowing or purchasing a mobile device for use on campus is still strongly recommended for the reasons stated above.

 While some students bring their own laptop device to campus, we recognize not all students currently have access to a laptop.
-The University Library has a short-term tech lending program available to students.
-Equipment available includes laptops, chargers, hotspots and more.
+In response, Iowa State University has developed a Laptop Loaner Program to assist students in obtaining the equipment they need to succeed.